JohnJonathanJohnson/poststacked/README.md

 27. RUN ` stack RUN `
 28. SYS / SYSTEM Calls the commandline.
 Basically the WRITE operation but with the C function system(). ` stack SYS `
+29. SKIP Pops the latest value in the buffer without doing anything with it.\
+Useful for when ` { ... } ` are used as tuples. ` (some value or stack, as long as it's not an instruction) SKIP `

 ## TODO:
 1. Implement variable typing.